elbobo/aframe-multisrc-component/README.md

     shadow>
   </a-box>
   ```
-  Example here are shown with images but as with the standard `src` tag we can also use videos as a texture.
+  Examples here are shown using images but as with the standard `src` tag we can also use videos as a texture.
 The logic for playback on video textures (and how it differs between those defined inline or within assets) on `multisrc` is the same as that for video textures on standard `src` - see [here](https://aframe.io/docs/0.8.0/components/material.html#video-textures) for details.
 Basically, preloading is always the best way to do it.

 # API